 Apple in iOS 15 introduced Focus mode, an expansion of Do Not Disturb that allows you to set up different permissions for apps, contacts, and more depending on what you're doing.
-In iOS 16, currently in beta, Apple has expanded what Focus modes can do with new features, including the ability to add Focus Filters.
+In iOS 16, Apple has expanded what Focus modes can do with new features, including the ability to add Focus Filters.
 This article explains how Focus Filters can be used to associate a Mail account with a Focus.

 Focus Filters are a completely new feature in iOS 16.
 With this option, you can filter out content within apps, or display only a specific Mail account or Calendar that pertains to your Focus.
 When you use a Focus with a filter set, the app with the filter will only show what you've selected and will hide everything else.
 If you have an office Focus, for instance, you might filter out other Mail accounts that aren't related to your work.